Unity-Technologies/com.unity.multiplayer.rfcs/text/0014-network-time.md

 # Prior art
 [prior-art]: #prior-art

 The [Source Engine](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking) by Valve uses a similar design for network ticks and time.
-The main difference between our implementation and theirs are that we provide more freedom to the developer for how to handle time with the `INetworkTimeProvider` interface.
 The Source engine supports using a different snapshot sendrate which is something we could explore.

 ![source engine tick system](https://developer.valvesoftware.com/w/images/e/ea/Networking1.gif)